 For training delivered on-site at your organization, a one (1) day add-on Application Coaching Workshop service is available (i.e. facilitated development of a partial FMEA-MSR based on the Implementation Plan).

 Training In Context

 FMEA for Monitoring and System Response (MSR) may be used to examine systems which have integrated fault monitoring and response mechanisms during operation.
 Typically, these are more complex systems composed of sensors, actuators and logical processing units.
-The diagnosis and monitoring in such systems may be achieved through the use of hardware and/or software.
+The diagnosis and monitoring in such systems may be achieved through hardware and/or software.
 Systems that may be considered in a Supplemental FMEA for Monitoring and System Response consist in general of at least a sensor, a control unit, and an actuator or a subset of them and are called mechatronic systems.